RamayyaPurilla/Forex-Data-Scraper-API/README.md

+Please Kindly read the README file from code block.

 Forex Data Scraper and API:
         This project involves scraping historical forex (foreign exchange) data from Yahoo Finance, storing it in a SQLite database, and providing a REST API to query this data.
 The project includes a data scraper, an API server, and a periodic job to keep the data updated.